What is Earnings Call?

 An earnings call transcript has a defined structure that VectorFin's pipeline uses for intelligent chunking:

 1. Operator introduction: boilerplate, minimal signal 2.
-Safe harbor / forward-looking statement disclaimer: legal preamble 3.
+Safe harbor and forward-looking statement disclaimer: legal preamble 3.
 CEO prepared remarks: strategic context, highlights, narrative 4.
 CFO prepared remarks: detailed financial results, guidance 5.
 Q&A session: analyst name, question, management response 6.
 Operator closing: boilerplate

 How VectorFin Uses This